cyranoaladin/hashlips/docs/umi-guard-playbook.md

 This document explains how to reproduce the entire Oinconomics Candy Machine workflow for a brand-new collection.
 It covers asset generation, Candy Machine deployment, guard configuration, scripted mints, and maintenance.
 Share this guide with any teammate who will operate the pipeline.

+> **New in this iteration** – the project now operates three Candy Machines (poor / mid / rich) that all verify into the same programmable collection.
+Eligibility is enforced by a backend `thirdPartySigner` guard while mints remain free.

 ---

 ## 1. Prerequisites